jfrmm/filter-box/README.md

 ## Build the library

 Run `ng build my-lib` to build the library.
 The build artifacts will be stored in the `dist/` directory.
+Adding the `--watch` flag while developing, allows to see the imediate changes.

 ## Running unit tests on the library